knanne/knanne.github.io/README.md

   - configure and test posts as Accelerated Mobile Pages ([AMP](https://www.ampproject.org/)) using [amp-jekyll](https://github.com/juusaw/amp-jekyll)
   - continue projects procedure
   - move some jQuery scripts to only run on post html
+  - create GitHub pages branch and serve locally-generated `_site` from there (to restore plugin functionality)
+  - use bower to manage assets